 The Retirement Medical Trust (RMT) Plan provides a method for eligible plan participants to pay, on a non-taxable basis, for qualified expenses including medical, dental, and long term care premiums (as defined in the Internal Revenue Code (IRC) Section 213) that are otherwise reimbursed by insurance.

-The Retirement Medical Trust claims administrator, effective December 7, 2012, is Genesis Employee Benefits, Inc. (Genesis).
+The Retirement Medical Trust claims administrator, effective December 7, 2012, is Genesis Employee Benefits, Inc. (TASC).
 Please view the

 letter mailed to all participants in November 2012.

 The Trust Plan is not a voluntary benefit.
 Those employees who satisfy the definition of an eligible employee must have the cash value of their unused accumulated sick leave, if any, contributed to the Trust.
 For specific information on participation eligibility, cash conversion formulas of unused sick leave accruals, and County contributions, refer to your Memorandum of Understanding (MOU), Exempt Compensation Plan, Employment Contract, or Salary Ordinance.

 Employees retiring from the County with a disability retirement may be eligible to contribute a cash value of their unused sick leave balances to the trust, so refer to your Memorandum of Understanding (MOU), Exempt Compensation Plan, or Employment Contract for eligibility requirements.